How Do You Live? by Genzaburō Yoshino

 How Do You Live? is an earnest, winsome manual for living.
 There’s no dramatic plot, no character development, but the emotional climax, when it comes, is tense and moving and cuts to the quick.
 Rather than being gripped by narrative tension, we are gripped by empathy: this book speaks directly to the human heart.

 How Do You Live? is literary brown bread and cod-liver oil: simple, honest, nourishing fare that sits alongside Antoine Saint-Exupéry’s The Little Prince and Richard Bach’s Jonathan Livingston Seagull.
-Suitable for readers of ten and upwards.
+It’s an antidote to today’s celebrity culture and inward-looking iconisation of the self.

 Many thanks to Algonquin Young Readers for my advanced reading copy.
 I hope Yoshino leaves a lasting impression on me.